 To make sure I am not too far out of date, I clicked up the ‘sustainability’ article in Wikipedia and found an immense subject.
 Still, the objective, living in equilibrium with the impoundment of solar energy (“equilibrating” was the word I have used since 1953), continues to be tyrannized by a harsh reality: Whatever its abundance, the sun's energy is spread out diffusely over the earth's surface.
 As I said in my chapter “The Perpetual Sun,” that amounts “to one calorie per minute per square centimeter -- at high noon, on a clear day, near the equator.”
 Today, green plants are increasing in popularity as nature’s marvels, each with a negative carbon footprint (in the daytime).
 They act as tireless automatons casting solar shadows and fixing atmospheric carbon – for their own benefit, of course, not ours.
 Still, without complaining, green plants take up water and nutrients from fertilized soil and manufacture replacements for themselves, while providing nourishment for various parasites including us.
 Green plants package up energy, too, as hydrocarbons.
 Only a fraction of that kind of energy comes from burning carbon, the rest comes from burning the ‘hydro’ part, producing water, which is not a greenhouse gas.
 That would be splendid but not exactly sustainable, it turns out.
 ‘Biomass’ must be harvested then processed into ‘biofuels’.
 That takes energy.
 Whereas some biofuels can act in place of petroleum in internal combustion engines for cars and buses and trucks, there is this one critical question: If it takes more than one unit of energy from either fossil fuel or biofuel to produce one unit of energy from biofuel, what’s the point?

 For the most part, achieving

 human endeavors in conservation, in recycling, in

 changing life-styles.
 Advances in large-scale

 energy technologies continue to be far-off and fraught

-given amount of solar shadow, ‘photovoltaics’
+given amount of solar shadow, ‘photovoltaics’ are much

 don’t have to irrigate and fertilize and harvest them

-cells does take energy and other resources,
+solar cells does take energy and other resources,

-source of – pre-distributed! – power, all
+sustainable source of – pre-distributed! – power, all

 history for crashing through old ideas about economies

 A coal-energized electric car has a larger 'carbon footprint' than a deisel powered SUV (work in process).